AndersDeath/diary2/000-current.md

 # 18 November - Friday - Gündoğan - 40 day of immigration

 Today I did a lot of things.
 I've presented the project in from of DRSMILE.
 It was internal project that are related to survey engine I am working on.
+I also had a lot of meetings.